rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 500 px
    :align: center

 Again we may notice the same remarquable fact that all the movie critics do express somehow different rating opinions one from the other.
 Their common preference space is hence highly dimensional.
-Most excentric and different in their respective rating opinions (*E(CF,MR)* = -075) appear, on the first principal axis with 19.3% inertia, critics *CF* (conservative press) and *MR* (labour press).
-On the second principal axis with 14.7% inertia, it is critics *AS* (Belgian conservative press) and *RR* (young and immigration related press) who express the most diverging rating opinions (*E(AS,RR)* = -0.66).
+Most excentric and different in their respective rating opinions (*tau(CF,MR)* = -0.75) appear, on the first principal axis with 19.3% inertia, critics *CF* (conservative press) and *MR* (labour press).
+On the second principal axis with 14.7% inertia, it is critics *AS* (Belgian conservative press) and *RR* (young and immigration related press) who express the most diverging rating opinions (*tau(AS,RR)* = -0.66).

 Exploring the better rated and the as well as rated opinions ............................................................